ablades/graphs/README.md

     and we also have A->C. If during the traversal dfs goes down the path with B it will not return the shortest path.

 3. Explain why we cannot perform a topological sort on a graph containing a cycle.
+    - Cycles ruin the linear sort property as there is now no one path.
+The cycle creates an infeasible structure.